ukansas-wic/ukansas-wic.github.io/README.md

 4. Adding your changes: `git add . `.
 4. Commit them: `git commit -m 'Describe the feature in 1 sentence'`.
 5. Push to the branch: `git push origin feature-branch-name`.
-6. Open a pull request to the `main` branch.
+6. Open a pull request to the `main` branch in ukansas-wic repo.

 ## 💌 Contact